Coppell Classic Swing

 - Don't steal ev and disclosure is good, re-highlighting or recutting a card is different than using a card from another team in a debate (I can help with giving access to pdfs/articles, especially if they're Jesuit cut).
 Also don't clip

-- I will try to read the important ev after the round, especially if you flag it down (probably will ask for a card doc if it's a close debate)
+- I will try to read the important ev after the round, especially if you flag it down

 - Please feel free to ask any clarifying questions before and after the round